merenlab/anvio.org/tutorials/pangenome-graphs/index.md

 mkdir 05_PANGRAPH
 ```

-Anvi'o pangenome graphs are then created by the command {% include PROGRAM name="anvi-run-pangraph" %} instead of a {% include ARTIFACT name="genomes-storage-db" %} or {% include ARTIFACT name="pan-db" %} the result is written in a json file for now.
+Anvi'o pangenome graphs are then created by the command {% include PROGRAM name="anvi-run-pangraph" %}.
+Instead of a {% include ARTIFACT name="genomes-storage-db" %} or {% include ARTIFACT name="pan-db" %}, the result is written in a JSON file for now.

 ``` bash
 anvi-pan-graph -e external-genomes.txt \